 Not long after that, my travel experience widened again with a trip to Miami Beach and the newly opened Walt Disney World in Orlando.
 My mom and I had planned the trip for months and I learned that sometimes the planning alone is half the fun.
 I also learned about the disappointments that can happen when we travel.
-The beachfront Aztec Motor Lodge in Miami Beach, pictured in the AAA guide book and advertising pamphlets as a shimmering Mexican palace by the sea turned out to be a tired old motel with chipped paint, and though we’d reserved an oceanfront room, we had been placed in a dark and dingy room facing the back parking lot.
+The beachfront Aztec Motor Lodge in Miami Beach, pictured in the AAA guide and advertising pamphlets as a shimmering Mexican palace by the sea, turned out to be a tired, old motel with chipped paint, and though we’d reserved an oceanfront room, we had been placed in a dark and dingy room facing the back parking lot.
 I behaved badly, pouting and almost on the verge of tears from such a let-down, and I remember Mama saying, “Please don’t cry or I will too!”
-I can only imagine now as an adult the disappointment she must have felt after saving so hard and planning so long for this trip, and to this day I feel guilty for how I acted.
+Now, as an adult, I can only imagine the disappointment she must have felt after saving so hard and planning so long for this trip, and to this day I feel guilty for how I acted.
 Happily, the following day the mix-up was resolved and we were relocated to a recently renovated oceanfront room with the sparkling Atlantic right outside the window.

 During this time, I also kept myself busy with more travel planning.
 My mother had been able to put aside a bit of money and we’d talked about how nice it would be to take what we considered THE dream trip: a visit to California.
 I had soon found great hotels where we could stay in San Francisco and L.A. and had a list of must-see sites planned for us, from the San Diego Zoo, to the Big Sur Coast, to the Redwood forests.
 I think that talking about these plans gave both of us a bit of hope and optimism about the future, despite the fact that things were really getting bleaker.